LauraGwendolynBurch/Coding-Creation-Portfolio/README.md

 ### Sample CSS
 ![ Image CSS](./assets/images/samplecss.png)

-##User Notes
+## User Notes
 This was wildly challenging to me.
-I am 100% new to this world.
+I am 100% new to coding.
 I spent over 30 hours on the original project.
 I finally had to put it down and take a break.
 I would still like to rework and clean up the css and add media queries.
-Some of my formatting is not where I would like it to be, and of course the are no links in the work section...yet!
+Some of my formatting in my main is not where I would like it to be, and of course the are no links in the work section...yet!
 I am excited to see what I will be able to do with this in the future.